 Easy ways to cut tough concrete

 Concrete—most of us have a love-hate relationship with it.
-Love it when we need a permanent, heavy-duty, weather-resistant surface.
-Hate it when we gotta repair, replace or cut the stuff.
+We love it when we need a permanent, heavy-duty, weather-resistant surface.
+We hate it when we’ve gotta repair, replace or cut the stuff.

-The prospect of cutting concrete can be daunting, but it doesn’t have to be.
+The prospect of cutting concrete can be daunting, but it doesn’t have to be once you have a basic understanding of working with concrete.
 Most of the battle can be won by simply selecting the right tools.
 Try a concrete saw.
 Following is a rundown of common concrete-cutting tasks—from dinky to monster-sized—and the best tools and techniques for handling them.

 Concrete Cutting Tools: Diamond blades are a DIYer’s best friend